myschoolwork/samenvatting_op/part3/_posts/0003-06-02-Polymorphism.md

     if (isTerminated())
     throw new IllegalStateException("Person already terminated!");
     Car result = null;
-    for (Ownable owning : ownings)
+    for (Ownable owning : ownings) {
         // At this point, we use the operator instanceof, which checks whether the
         // object at its left-hand side belongs to the class at its right-hand side.
         // The null reference does not belong to any class, and an object of a class
         // is also an instance of its superclass. if (owning instanceof Car) {
             Car currentCar = (Car) owning;
             if ((result == null)
-        || (result.getMotorVolume() < currentCar
+                || (result.getMotorVolume() < currentCar.getMotorVolume()))
-        .getMotorVolume()))
                 result = currentCar;
+        }
     }
     if (result == null)
     throw new NoSuchElementException("Person without cars!");